Latest Coronavirus Travel Guidance for Passengers

 We are pleased to announce that we also now hold the ‘We’re Good To Go’ and ‘Safe Travels’ standard marks in recognition that our business is following government and industry COVID-19 guidelines.

 We are continuing to work with the government and local authorities.
-Government regulations and the enforcement of them will continue to be reviewed and Diamond Bus will update this information in-line with changes in Government Policy, please continue to look for updates on our website and social media pages.
+Government regulations will continue to be reviewed and Diamond Bus will update this information in-line with changes in Government Policy, please continue to look for updates on our website and social media pages.

-For the latest up to date information from the Government regarding travelling on Public Transport, click
+For the latest up to date information from the Government regarding the lifting of Coronavirus restrictions, please visit: